Sup2point0/Assort/~lists/pronunciation.md

-Some words I first encountered through only text, and so devyzed my own pronunciations.
-I know they’re technically incorrect, but I’ll never change.
+# Words I Obstinately Refuse to Pronounce Correctly

-## Words I Obstinately Refuse to Pronounce Correctly
+Some words I first encountered through only text, and so devised my own pronunciations.
+I know they’re technically incorrect, but like...
+I’ll never change :P

 ### crystalline